FinTech

 Open API work scheme

-Collaboration with third-party developers through APIs champions innovations like payment processing solutions from Stripe or PayPal, enhancing secure and seamless transactions without the need for websites or apps to directly manage banking details.
+Collaboration with third-party developers through APIs champions innovations like payment processing solutions from Stripe or PayPal, enhance secure and seamless transactions without the need for websites or apps to directly manage banking details.
 This integration extends to non-financial platforms, where financial services become part of the everyday user experience.
 Notable examples include:

 • E-commerce platforms that implement built-in payment solutions for seamless checkout experiences.